Fenne Lily: 2018: On Hold

 Her debut studio album, On Hold, was self-released in early 2018.
 During this time, she also supported Dodie during her 2018 UK tour.

 In August 2018, Lily played on the Rising stage at the Green Man Festival in Wales.
 A support slot with Lucy Dacus followed in the autumn, and the pair later toured the US together.
 Lily was warmly received in the US.
 She returned to the UK in mid-2019.

-2020-present: BREACH
+2020–present: Breach and Big Picture

 In 2020, Lily released "Hypochondriac", her first single on Dead Oceans, followed by her second single "To Be a Woman Pt.
 2" which was released in April 2020.
-In June 2020, she released her lead single titled "Alapathy" from her upcoming studio album as well as a music video to go along with it and launched details for her studio album, BREACH.
+In June 2020, she released her lead single titled "Alapathy" from her upcoming studio album as well as a music video to go along with it and launched details for her studio album, Breach.
 On August 26, 2020, Lily released the single "Solipsism" with an accompanying music video.

-On 18 September 2020, she released her second studio album, BREACH.
+On 18 September 2020, she released her second studio album, Breach.

 In the fall of 2021, Lily embarked on a headline British tour.
 She was supported by fellow Bristolians Langkamer and by Northampton-based singer-songwriter Katie Malco.

-On 17 January 2023 she released the first single "Lights Light Up" from her forthcoming studio album Big Picture and announced European and US tour dates.
+On 17 January 2023, she released the first single "Lights Light Up" from her forthcoming studio album Big Picture and announced European and US tour dates.
+Big Picture was released on 14 April 2023.